-Atlanta is the Southeast’s leading economic hub.
+Atlanta, Georgia, is the Southeast’s leading economic hub.
 It may be the ninth largest metro-area in the U.S., but it ranks in the top five markets for bandwidth access, in the top three for headquarters of Fortune 500 companies and is home to the world’s busiest airport[i].
-It should be no surprise that Atlanta is also popular and growing destination for data centers.
+It should be no surprise that Atlanta is also a popular and growing destination for data centers.

 There’s plenty about Atlanta that is attractive to businesses looking for data center space.
 Atlanta is favorable for its low power costs, low risk for natural disasters and pro-business climate.
 The major industries in Atlanta include technology, mobility and IoT, bioscience, supply chain and manufacturing.

 Low power and high connectivity are strong factors driving Atlanta data center growth in this area.
 On average, the cost of power is under five cents per kilowatt-hour, a cost even more favorable than the 5.2 cents per kWh in Northern Virginia—the U.S.’s No. 1 data center market.
 Atlanta is on an Integrated Transmission System (ITS) for power, meaning all providers have access to the same grid, ensuring that transmission is efficient and reliable, according to Georgia Transmission Corp.

 Noted in the Newmark Knight Frank, 2Q18—Atlanta Data Center Market Trends report, the City of Atlanta is invested in becoming a sustainable smart city.
 Plans include a Smart City Command Center at Georgia Tech’s High Performance Computing Center and a partnership with Google Fiber.